-Ocasio-Cortez Lashes Out After Puerto Death Toll Controversy
+Ocasio-Cortez Lashes Out After Puerto Rico Death Toll Controversy

-Thursday morning, as a Category 4 hurricane was bearing down on the Carolina coast, the President of the United States wrote the following on Twitter:
+Thursday morning, as a Category 4 hurricane was bearing down on the Carolina coast, the president of the United States wrote the following on Twitter:

-By afternoon, CNN reported that Alexandria Ocasio-Cortez, US House Democratic candidate for New York’s 14th Congressional District, fired back with a rebuttal.
+By afternoon, CNN reported that Alexandria Ocasio-Cortez, U.S. House Democratic candidate for New York’s 14th Congressional District, fired back with a rebuttal.

 Her tweet continues, and is linked below, but the impact of the first line is powerful.
 Ocasio-Cortez’s mother was born in Puerto Rico, so her familial ties to the island territory are strong.